jchapuis/fullstackscala-scaladays2025/slides.md

     direction TB
     DOMRoot["&lt;div id='app'/&gt;"]
     ButtonEl["<button>\nApply changes</button>"]
-    DOMRoot-.->ButtonEl
+    ButtonEl-.->DOMRoot
   end

   subgraph Laminar
     direction TB
     LaminarRoot["RootNode"]
     LaminarButton["ReactiveElement\n[HtmlButtonElement]"]
-    LaminarRoot-.->LaminarButton
+    LaminarButton-.->LaminarRoot
   end

-  Laminar-.-> DOM
+  Laminar-->DOM

   classDef codeStyle font-family:monospace;
   class DOMRoot,ButtonEl,LaminarRoot,LaminarButton codeStyle;
 ```

 ^ - You might ask how does Laminar manage these subscriptions
- - The way it works is that Laminar builds a hierarchy of elements parallel to the dom.
+ - The way it works is that by using Laminar's DSL we build a hierarchy of elements parallel to the dom.
  - Laminar-managed elements have a common `RootNode`
- - Important to note here, it's not at all a virtual DOM, just a way to track mounting/unmounting of elements in the DOM
+ - Laminar is tracking when elements must be mounted or umounted, and thus subscriptions activated or deactivated
- - this in turn allows subscription ownership management: activating subscriptions and deactivating to avoid leaks
+ - Important mention here, it's not a virtual DOM with diffing, like you find in react

 ---